dokku/dokku-postgres/README.md

 dokku postgres:backup-deauth lolipop
 ```

-### creates a backup of the postgres service to an existing s3 bucket
+### create a backup of the postgres service to an existing s3 bucket

 ```shell
 # usage